Last Updated on April 21, 2021 by Klaus Crow

 - Visualize and memorize the shape of each scale pattern in your mind.

 - Learn the notes of the D-string.

 - Play the shapes in different keys or through the cycle of fourths.

 - Play the scales along with a metronome gradually increasing the bpm.

 - Re-practice the one-octave major scale patterns of Part I and II.

 - Try to create some melody with the new scale patterns.

 - Bonus: Learn the scale inside out with extra exercises

 Start making the small steps today that will accumulate and improve your playing now and overtime.
 It’s that easy and it works!

 P.S.
-Keep in touch for the final lesson of the One-Octave Major Scale series (Part IV).
-Coming soon!
+If you’re ready for the final lesson move on One-Octave Major Scale series – Part IV